Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/configureCloudneetiAgentInAKS.md

 **This step is optional.**

-Cloudneeti includes and extends Azure Security center recommendations for AKS by deploying a Cloudneeti agent to Azure Kubernetes Cluster.
+Cloudneeti includes and extends Azure Security Center recommendations for AKS by deploying a Cloudneeti agent to Azure Kubernetes Cluster.
 A docker container-based agent is deployed as a cronjob in Kubernetes cluster to collect data for additional security policies.
 Cloudneeti then provides out-of-box mappings for all 13+ compliance frameworks included in the product.

 Deploying Cloudneeti agent on Azure Kubernetes Service enables compliance monitoring of Kubernetes cluster for security policies [listed here](../../securityPolicies/kubernetes/azureK8SSecurityPolcies/).